Search for a rare disease

-Dopa-responsive dystonia (DRD) describes a group of neurometabolic disorders characterized by dystonia that typically shows diurnal fluctuations, that responds excellently to levodopa (L-dopa) and that is comprised of autosomal dominant dopa-responsive dystonia (DYT5a), autosomal recessive dopa-responsive dystonia (DYT5b) and dopa responsive dystonia due to sepiapterin reductase (SR) deficiency (see these terms).
+Dopa-responsive dystonia (DRD) describes a group of neurometabolic disorders characterized by dystonia that typically shows diurnal fluctuations, that responds excellently to levodopa (L-dopa) and that is comprised of autosomal dominant dopa-responsive dystonia (DYT5a), autosomal recessive dopa-responsive dystonia (DYT5b) and dopa responsive dystonia due to sepiapterin reductase (SR) deficiency.

 The estimated European prevalence of DRD ranges from 1/1,000,000-1/200,000.

 DRD is due to mutations in genes that encode proteins essential for the biosynthesis of dopamine.
-DYT5a is due to mutations in the GTP cyclohydrolase 1 (GCH-1) gene (14q22.1 to q22.2) which encodes an enzyme needed for the biosynthesis of tetrahydrobiopterin, the essential co-factor for tyrosine hydroxylase.
-DYT5b is caused by mutations in the tyrosin-hydroxylase TH gene (11p15.5) encoding tyrosin-hydroxylase, the enzyme responsible for catalyzing the conversion of tyrosine to L-dopa, the precursor of dopamine.
+DYT5a is due to mutations in the GTP cyclohydrolase 1 (GCH1) gene (14q22.1 to q22.2) which encodes an enzyme needed for the biosynthesis of tetrahydrobiopterin, the essential co-factor for tyrosine hydroxylase.
+DYT5b is caused by mutations in the tyrosine hydroxylase TH gene (11p15.5) encoding tyrosine hydroxylase, the enzyme responsible for catalyzing the conversion of tyrosine to L-dopa, the precursor of dopamine.
 Finally, DRD due to an SRD is due to mutations in the SPR gene (2p14-p12), encoding the enzyme sepiapterin reductase (SR), which is also required for the biosynthesis of tetrahydrobiopterin.